rcalandrelli/HiCtool/tutorial/data-preprocessing.md

 202095066 reads (length = 101 bp); of these:
   28681691 (14.2%) contained a potential ligation junction and have been truncated.
 ```
-- ``HiCfile_pair1.bam`` and ``HiCfile_pair2.bam`` that are the bam files of the pre-truncated first and second reads in the pairs respectively, generated after alignment and filtering.
+- ``HiCfile_pair1.bam`` and ``HiCfile_pair2.bam`` that are the bam files of the pre-truncated first and second reads in the pairs respectively, generated after alignment, filtering and deduplication.
 - ``HiCfile1_log.txt`` and ``HiCfile2_log.txt`` are the log files with alignment and filtering statistics for the first and second reads in the pairs respectively.
 ```unix
 HiCfile1_log.txt